Digoxin immune FAB

-If possible, before you receive digoxin immune FAB, tell your doctor if you have heart disease or kidney disease, or if you are allergic to antibiotics or papaya extracts such as papain or chymopapain.
+If possible, before you receive digoxin immune FAB, tell your doctor if you have heart disease or kidney disease, or if you are allergic to antibiotics, papaya, or pineapple.

 Before taking this medicine

-If possible, before you receive digoxin immune FAB, tell your doctor if you have:
+If possible before you receive digoxin immune FAB, tell your caregivers if you have:

-In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast feeding.
-Make sure any doctor caring for your pregnancy or your baby knows you have received this medication.
+In an emergency, you may not be able to tell caregivers if you are pregnant or breast feeding.
+Make sure any doctor caring for your pregnancy or your baby knows you received digoxin immune FAB.

 How is digoxin immune FAB given?

-Digoxin immune FAB is injected into a vein through an IV.
+Digoxin immune FAB is given as an infusion into a vein.
 A healthcare provider will give you this injection.

-You may need frequent medical tests to help your doctor determine how long to treat you with digoxin immune FAB.
+Medical tests will help your doctor determine how long to treat you with digoxin immune FAB.